ToryT23/ToryT23/README.md

 I am a software engineer!
 -----------------------

 It all started with a conversation on an assembly line.
-A co-worker and I were picking each others brain and somehow we got on the conversation of software development.
-I told him I had always been amazed at the endless possibilities of new creating things, but I didn't know how to get started.
+A co-worker and I were picking each others brain and somehow we got on the topic of software development.
+I told him I had always been amazed at the endless possibilities of creating new things; however, I didn't know how to get started.
 Four years later I made the jump.
 I am excited to see what the future holds!

 * 🌍  I'm based in Tennessee.
 * 🧠  I'm learning C#